Detailed guides to painful problems, treatments & more

 4. RSIs play head games.
 Modern neuroscience is crystal clear on this point: the chronicity of pain is intensely psychological and neurological.
 RSIs are not “all in your head,” but — as with all chronic pain — they are certainly affected by what’s in your head.
 The state of tissues is amazingly modulated by the central nervous system.
 Jump to topic.

-It’s shocking: although at least half of RSIs heal well,1 they include several of the world’s most common and frustratingly stubborn painful conditions, and yet treatment is overwhelmingly dominated by the myths of inflammation and biomechanics — myths that just won’t die, even decades after the scientific evidence started to debunk them.
-And yet the true nature of these conditions is virtually unknown and the implications ignored — tissues exhausted far beyond their limits that are never rested adequately, extensive muscle pain complications that are rarely even diagnosed (let alone treated), and neurologic sensitivity to mental states that are mostly considered completely irrelevant.
+It’s shocking: although at least half of RSIs heal well,1 they include several of the world’s most infamously frustrating painful conditions.
+But treatment is overwhelmingly dominated by the myths about inflammation and biomechanics — myths that just won’t die, even decades after the scientific evidence started to debunk them.
+The nature of these conditions is largely unknown and the implications often ignored — tissues exhausted far beyond their limits that are never rested adequately, muscle pain complications that are rarely even diagnosed (let alone treated), and sensitivity to psychology that is mostly considered completely irrelevant.

 Two pie charts, comparing the real and imagined important of factors in repetitive strain injury.